 “The pieces of this mystery allow Tiraboschi to pull us into a distant world, a medieval Venice that we are not used to imagining and that has rarely been written about.”

-Roberto Tiraboschi was born in Bergamo (Italy) and lives between Rome and Venice.
-Screenwriter and playwright, he has worked with Nobel laureate Dario Fo and written screenplays for Italian directors, including Marco Pontecorvo, Silvio Soldini, Liliana Cavani among others.
-His novels, Sonno and Sguardo 11, have enjoyed considerable success with both critics and readers.
-The Eye Stone is the first of his novels to be published in English.
+Roberto Tiraboschi was born in Bergamo, Italy.
+He is known as one of Italy’s most stylish screenwriters and playwrights, having worked with Nobel laureate Dario Fo and written screenplays for a number of Italian directors, including Marco Pontecorvo, Silvio Soldini, and Liliana Cavani among others.
+His novels have enjoyed success with both critics and readers.
+The Eye Stone (Europa, 2015) was his English debut.